 If you have ever seen a red "MAKE JOBS, NOT WAR" bumper sticker, it came from us.
 We have given away over 10,000 of them since Bush started gearing up to invade Iraq.
 (They are available on our website, http://morepeace.org/ .)
 We strongly support peace, human rights and environmental organizations.
 We believe in helping others and protecting the world around us.
 Fundamentally we believe in truth and the golden rule, and we wish our government did too.

-We live a healthy lifestyle, with healthy habits, weight and exercise -- jogging or gym.
-We eat mostly home cooked meals, mostly organic and mostly vegetarian (though some fish and chicken), but we are not dogmatic or rigid about it.
-We don't drink, smoke or watch TV, but we do indulge in dark chocolate. :)
+I prefer a healthy lifestyle, with healthy habits, weight and exercise -- jogging or gym.
+I prefer home cooked meals, mostly organic and mostly vegetarian (though some fish and chicken), but I am not dogmatic or rigid about it.
+I don't drink, smoke or watch TV, but I do indulge in dark chocolate. :)

-We love foreign travel, though we have hardly traveled since our twins were born.
-We have each been to over twenty countries, and we each speak at least a little of at least two foreign languages.
+I love foreign travel, though I have hardly traveled outside the USA since our twins were born.
+I have traveled in over twenty countries, and speak some Italian and French.

-We are strongly attachment-oriented.
-For us, physical intimacy needs to be based first on emotional intimacy and trust.
+I am strongly attachment-oriented.
+For me, physical intimacy needs to be based first on emotional intimacy and trust.

-We enjoy some kink / BDSM and a dominant/submissive relationship as one loving aspect of our overall interaction -- and if you have submissive desires that would be a plus ;) -- but mostly we are just smart, creative, caring people who love each other and hope to have another woman and more kids in our family.
-In the long run, shared values are more important than chemistry, though good chemistry is also important.
+I enjoy some kink / BDSM as one loving aspect of an overall interaction -- and if you have submissive desires that would be a plus ;) -- but mostly I'm a smart, creative, caring person who values loving relationships and hopes for for the blessing of more kids in my life.
+A solid relationship must have both shared values and good chemistry.

-Although some may describe what we seek as polygamy, that term is likely to be very misleading.
-We do not believe in patriarchy, gender role stereotypes, separatism or subjugation of women, we are not dogmatic and our desire for "more family" has nothing to do with our religion.
-(D is quaker; M is jewish.)
-We are open minded, intellectual, accepting and respectful of others.
-We just want the mutual life enrichment of a larger family in a way that works for all involved, and we are willing to think and live slightly "outside the box" in order to create it.
+Although some may describe what I seek as polygamy, that term is likely to be very misleading.
+I do not believe in patriarchy, gender role stereotypes, separatism or subjugation of women, and my desire for "more family" has nothing to do with religion.
+(I am quaker, which happens to be one of the more open minded, peace-oriented religions.)
+I am open minded, intellectual, accepting and respectful of others, and I am hoping for the mutual life enrichment of a larger family.

-Furthermore, if you live in or near a major US city, the chances are very good that one or both of us could arrange to meet you for a meal sometime when we are traveling for work or other reasons.
+However, if you think we have important values in common then I still think it is worthwhile getting to know each other.
+And the chances are that if you live in or near a major US city, I could probably arrange to meet you sometime for a meal when we traveling for work or other reasons.

 If this sounds interesting to you, or if you are curious to learn more, please write!
 Life is short.
-We reply to all inquiries except spam.
+I reply to all inquiries except spam.